zmedico/filebus/README.md

 optional arguments:
-  -h, --help            show this help message and exit --no-file-monitoring  disable filesystem event monitoring --filename FILE       path of the data file (the producer updates it via atomic rename) --sleep-interval N    check for new messages at least once every N seconds
+  -h, --help            show this help message and exit --block-size N        maximum block size in units of bytes --no-file-monitoring  disable filesystem event monitoring --filename FILE       path of the data file (the producer updates it via atomic rename) --sleep-interval N    check for new messages at least once every N seconds